 | "Thoai Ngoc Hau" Mausoleum |

-It took about 2 hours to reach Ha Tien, a coastal city on the Gulf of Thailand.
+It took about two hours to reach Ha Tien, a coastal city on the Gulf of Thailand.
 We arrived at our hotel quite late in the evening.
 Although it was a long day, we accomplished a lot.
 Our visit with relatives in Cao Lanh was undoubltedly the highlight.

 No comments: